p-kos/picam/README.md

 ## Let's get it work

 ### Server
+First add the permission to run the picam server

+	sudo chmod +x picam.sh

-To run the server
+Then run the server

-	node app.js
+	./picam.sh

 The server will run under port **3705**